Conservation

 Conservation & Maintenance

-Whether it’s the wildflower meadows, rolling hills, or colorful perennial gardens, Buffalo Bayou Park’s natural beauty is something to behold.
+Whether it’s the wildflower meadows, shady woodlands, or colorful perennial gardens, Buffalo Bayou Park’s natural beauty is something to behold.

-Our organization is responsible for the care of Buffalo Bayou Park, with funding provided by the Downtown Tax Increment Reinvestment Zone (TIRZ) #3.
-BBP also maintains the Buffalo Bayou Downtown trails and green spaces.
-On any given day, you will see our dedicated staff pruning plants, removing trash, and trimming trees.
+Our organization is responsible for the care of Buffalo Bayou Park along with downtown trails and new spaces in Buffalo Bayou East, with funding provided by the Downtown Tax Increment Reinvestment Zone (TIRZ) #3.
+On any given day, you will see our dedicated staff pruning plants, removing trash, planting trees, and ensuring welcoming and accessible public spaces for all.

 Conservation Projects

-BBP’s Conservation Team plays a critical role in the ongoing restoration and enhancement of the ten miles of Buffalo Bayou the organization stewards.
+BBP’s maintenance and conservation teams play a critical role in the ongoing restoration and enhancement of the ten miles of Buffalo Bayou the organization stewards.
 Our primary conservation goals are to limit erosion along the bayou’s banks, promote native plant species, and enhance habitat for wildlife.

 SUPPORT OUR WORK